divio/divio-cloud-docs/how-to/environment-variables.rst

 How to manage your application's environment variables
 ========================================================

-Your project relies on environment variables to configure application settings and access to storage, database and other services.
+Your application relies on environment variables to configure application settings and access to storage, database and other services.

 Environment variables can be set independently for each environment, whether on the cloud or